pret/pokeemerald/event_handbook/littleroot_town.md

 assigned, but cannot be reached by the player, so the script is never used.

 ### Exit setup
-Vars: VAR_0x4092, VAR_0x408C, VAR_0x4082
+Vars: VAR_INTRO_SEQUENCE_STATE, VAR_0x408C, VAR_0x4082

 There are three tiles with the `InsideOfTruck_EventScript_SetupGenderHideFlags` script, that appear one step before the sunlit exit.
-When the player walks onto one of these tiles, the script will freeze all movement, set FLAG_SPECIAL_FLAG_0x4000, and then check the player's gender.
+When the player walks onto one of these tiles, the script will freeze all movement, and then check the player's gender.

 If the player is male, `InsideOfTruck_EventScript_SetupBrendanHideFlags` is run.
-This script sets the player's respawn point to Brendan's house, sets VAR_0x4092 to 1, and also sets VAR_0x408C to 1.
+This script sets the player's respawn point to Brendan's house, sets VAR_INTRO_SEQUENCE_STATE to MALE, and also sets VAR_0x408C to 1.
 If the player is female, `InsideOfTruck_EventScript_SetupMayHideFlags` is run instead.
-This sets the player's respawn point to May's house, sets VAR_0x4092 to 2, and also sets VAR_0x4082 to 1.
+This sets the player's respawn point to May's house, sets VAR_INTRO_SEQUENCE_STATE to FEMALE, and also sets VAR_0x4082 to 1.
-VAR_0x4092 is later used by Littleroot Town's events to determine the gender of the player.

 These scripts then set a few flags, based on gender, to hide props in LittlerootTown and the two rival houses.
 At the start of the game, all the props and graphics for both intro sequences are enabled, and the game uses these flags to hide half of them.

 Finally, the script sets up the warp tiles to point to the correct location on the LittlerootTown map, depending on the gender.
 If male, the player will warp to (3, 10).
 If female, (12, 10).

-It is currently unknown what the VAR_0x408C and VAR_0x4092 vars do.
+It is currently unknown what the VAR_0x408C and VAR_INTRO_SEQUENCE_STATE vars do.

 ### Warp tiles